How to Uninstall Ubuntu from Windows Dual Boot Safely

 Choose to repair your computer:

-Go for Troubleshoot option here:
+Go for the Troubleshoot option here:

-In troubleshoot page, choose for Advanced options:
+On the troubleshooting page, choose Advanced options:

-Look for command prompt option in here:
+Look for the command prompt option in here:

 In the command line, type the following command to fix the Windows boot loader: